tzaeschke/phtree/README.md

 The PH-tree is a multi-dimensional indexing and storage structure.
 By default it stores k-dimensional keys (points) consisting of k 64bit-integers.
-However, it can also be used to efficiently store floating point values and/or ranged objects such as k-dimensional boxes.
+However, it can also be used to efficiently store floating point values or k-dimensional rectangles.
+It supports kNN queries, range queries, window queries and fast update/moving of individual entries.

 The PH-tree was developed at ETH Zurich and first published in:
 "The PH-Tree: A Space-Efficient Storage Structure and Multi-Dimensional Index" ([PDF](http://globis.ethz.ch/?pubdownload=699)),